apache/lucene/dev-docs/github-issues-howto.md

 We use Milestones for release planning.

 A milestone represents a release.
+Issues and/or PRs should be associated with proper Milestones where the changes are planned to be delivered.

 All issues/PRs associated with a milestone must be resolved before the release, which means unresolved issues/PRs in a milestone are blockers for the release.
 Release managers should consider how to address blockers.
 Some may be resolved by developers, and others may be postponed to future releases.

-The Milestone associated with an Issue/PR should be the same version in CHANGES.
-For instance, if an Issue/PR appears in the CHANGES section 10.0.0, it should be marked as Milestone 10.0.0.

 Once the release is done, the Milestone should be closed then a new Milestone for the next release should be created.

+You can see the list of current active (opened) Milestones here. https://github.com/apache/lucene/milestones

 See [GitHub documentation](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) for more details.

+### Relation between Milestones and CHANGES

+The Milestone associated with an Issue/PR should be the same version in [CHANGES](https://github.com/apache/lucene/blob/main/lucene/CHANGES.txt).
+For instance, if an Issue/PR appears in the CHANGES section 10.0.0, it should be marked as Milestone 10.0.0.

 ## Issue labels